project-gemmi/gemmi/docs/utils.rst

 https://project-gemmi.github.io/pdb-stats/

-The major limitation here is that gemmi-grep cannot match corresponding values from different tables (it is not possible to do this on the syntax level).
+The major limitation here is that gemmi-grep cannot match corresponding values from different tables (it is not possible on the syntax level).
-In the example above we have two values from the same table (``_refine``) and a deposition date (a single value).
+In the example above we have two values from the same table (``_refine``) and a deposition date (single value).
 This works well.
 But we are not able to add corresponding wavelengths from ``_diffrn_source``.
 If an extra tag (specified with ``-a``) is not in the same table as the main tag, gemmi-grep uses only the first value for this tag.